embassynetwork/modernomad/docs/running-in-production.md

 It won't auto-reload, so you'll need to Ctrl-C and start it again if you change any code.

 This Compose file is also used on CI for the browser tests so they are as close as possible to a production set up.
 This will catch problems like the static files not compiling properly.

+## Media

+We use the Heroku add-on "Bucketeer" to host media files on S3.
+Creates bucket and puts creds inside Heroku environment variables, and does billing through Heroku too.
+Inside the Django app we use django-storages which saves the files to s3.
+Configuration is in the `settings.py`.

+## Payments

+Stripe is used for payment processing.

+## Email sending

+Emails are sent using Mailgun.
+Using mailgun we configure routes to associate with specific modernomad HTTP endpoints, which trigger function calls in the code.

+Mailgun credentials are stored in Heroku environment variables.